state-of-the-art/BlendNet/README.md

 ### Advanced users

-Check the blender stdout - run it using console and you will see some debug messages from BlendNet.
+Check the Blender stdout - run it using console and you will see some debug messages from BlendNet.
-If blender is started without a console to check stdout - just restart it from console and try to reproduce your steps to see additional information about the issue.
+If Blender is started without a console to check stdout - just restart it from console and try to reproduce your steps to see additional information about the issue.

 Also if you know how python is working - you can add more debug output to the BlendNet addon - just